Saarhin/LeetCode_practice/README.md

 Use binary search

+# 66. Plus One

+You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
+The digits are ordered from most significant to least significant in left-to-right order.
+The large integer does not contain any leading 0's.

+### Idea

+Start from the end of the array and save the carry on each addition

 # 88. Merge Sorted Array

 Merge nums1 and nums2 into a single array sorted in non-decreasing order.